 I had an infection that went untreated and continued to stress my immune system allowing other invaders to take over my body, until I felt my whole system was quite out of whack.
-For me, the only way to truly heal from Lyme disease and multiple co-infections was to address my whole life holistically.
+For me, the only way to truly heal from Lyme disease and multiple co-infections was to address my whole life in a holistic way.
 It was about more than killing off the invaders, it was about truly healing and looking at why I may have been susceptible to getting sick in the first place.
 I had to look at environmental factors – not just mold and heavy metals, but also the negative thoughts I was exposing myself to.
 Nutrient dense food, movement, time in nature, stress management, and spirituality were all aspects of my life I focused on during my healing journey.

 Changing your life to address lifestyle factors that may be contributing to your dis-ease can feel like a big task.
 Change isn’t easy.
 Neuroscience tells us habits are wired into our brains and old habits will pop back up before you are even aware they are there.

 Change creates loss – even if the change is positive, we have to let go of something.
 I found this during my own journey – I had to grieve the sick version of myself as I transformed into a new healthy person.

 Lifestyle change is also an area where people tend to have experience with multiple failures.
 Perhaps these failed attempts at quitting smoking, losing weight, etc, have caused some pain.

 Fear of loss and fear of pain are reasons people may shy away from making lifestyle changes.

 Yes despite this, we still have a desire for growth and change.
 If everything we do comes out of love or fear (per psychiatrist Gerry Jampolsky) than this motivation could come from fear of death or illness, or love of self.
 Although fear can be a spring board for change, we need to look to love for sustained changes.